-On this day, the largest and most luxurious ocean liner on the seas at that time, France’s Normandie, catches fire while in the process of being converted for military use by the United States.
+On February 9, 1942, the largest and most luxurious ocean liner on the seas at that time, France’s Normandie, catches fire while in the process of being converted for military use by the United States.

 The Normandie, built in 1931, was the first ship to be constructed in accordance with the guidelines laid down in the 1929 Convention for Safety of Life at Sea.
 It was also enormous, measuring 1,029 feet long and 119 feet wide and displacing 85,000 tons of water.
 It offered passengers seven accommodation classes (including the new “tourist” class, as opposed to the old “third” class, commonly known as “steerage”) and 1,975 berths.
 It took a crew of more than 1,300 to work her.
 Despite its size, it was also fast: capable of 32.1 knots.
 The liner was launched in 1932 and made its first transatlantic crossing in 1935.
 In 1937, it was reconfigured with four-bladed propellers, which meant it could cross the Atlantic in less than four days.